samplchallenges/SAMPL-containers/tutorials/README.md

       import docker
     ModuleNotFoundError: No module named 'docker'
     ```

-## Section 4: Troublshooting
-* If you have issues with your base or docking containers and need to make modifications you will need to re-build the containers.
-    * If the base container has an issue that requires modification, you will need to use `docker build` to rebuild the base and docking container.
-    * If the docking container has an issue that requires modification, you will need to use `docker build` to rebuild just the docking container
-* If you get an error similar to `Error response from daemon: Bad response from Docker engine` when using a Docker command, make sure your Docker daemon is running by starting Docker Desktop.
-* If you get an error stating `six` or `docker` packages are not installed, please ensure you installed the `ever-given` package into your virtual environment as described in [Section 1.1](https://github.com/samplchallenges/SAMPL-containers/tree/main/tutorials#11-setup)
-* If you get an error stating `'sh: /opt/app/dependencies/mgl/bin/python: not found` please ensure you modified the `mgl/install.sh` file in [Section 1.4 - steps 14-17](https://github.com/samplchallenges/SAMPL-containers/tree/main/tutorials#14-download-and-prepare-the-command-line-programs-autodock-vina-and-mgl-tools-executables-for-use-in-the-docking-container)

 ## Section 5: Building Your Own Docking Container
 * For more detailed information about docking container requirements and how to modify this tutorial to suit your needs, please see [BuildYourOwnDockingContainer.md](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/BuildYourOwnDockingContainer.md)